Join CCSD in Tuscany, Italy for the trip of a lifetime

 In the evening we meet in the garden of our wonderful hotel, overlooking the Tuscan hills, and as the sun sets we share food, wine and stories from the road.

-Return to Florence by bike, exploring new roads on the return journey, with a stop at a small family vineyard and olive oil producer to see them at work and taste their produce and enjoy a picnic lunch overlooking the olive groves.
+Return to the Florence area by bike, exploring new roads on the return journey, with a stop at a small family vineyard and olive oil producer to see them at work and taste their produce and enjoy a picnic lunch overlooking the olive groves.

 In the evening we dine at a restaurant in the historic quarter of Florence before indulging in a chocolate lovers dream: a delicious dessert and wine bar, specializing in all things chocolate who serve their cappuccinos with edible chocolate spoons and have cakes designed by the world Champion of pastries.

-Day 9, Florence, Tuscany
+Day 9, Fiesole, Tuscany

 Day 10, Florence, Tuscany